Cold, Dry Weather Likely To Prevail In Most Parts Of Country - UrduPoint

 Cold, Dry Weather Likely To Prevail In Most Parts Of Country

-Dense Fog is likely to prevail in most plain areas of Punjab and upper Sindh during morning and night hours.Temperature of some major cities recorded on Thursday morning:Islamabad, Murree and Muzaffarabad three degree centigrade, Lahore six, Peshawar five, Karachi fourteen, Quetta four and Gilgit minus two degree centigrade.
+Dense fog is likely to prevail in plain areas of Punjab and upper Sindh during morning hours.Temperature of some major cities recorded on Friday morning:Islamabad three degree centigrade, Lahore six, Karachi eighteen, Peshawar four, Quetta five, Gilgit and Murree two and Muzaffarabad four degree centigrade.